 If you are from Pamplona, you can subscribe to get tickets way in advance.
 Often 90% of tickets actually go to Pamplonese subscribers.

-The best way to get tickets as a tourist for a reasonable price are from so called scalpers – people who resell their ticket to you.
+The best way to get tickets as a tourist for a reasonable price is from so-called scalpers – people who resell their ticket to you.
 You will find those people around the arena/Plaza de Toros most of the time.
 However, there are loads of scams, so be particularly careful.

 Another way is to purchase tickets with a tour operator in advance, but be aware that you will be overpaying for sure.
 At least you get what you want without much effort.

 Finally, the most difficult tickets to find are the ones for the bullfight (“rejoneo”) on the 6th (opening day).

 There is a nude running one day before the opening ceremony of San Fermín.
 You will see lots of animal rights activists who protest against animal cruelty and will be wearing bull horns, white underwear, red scarfs, etc.

 My Opinion about the Running of the Bulls in Pamplona